 What is a DBA?

-- Formally informing the public the use of a business name
+- Formally informing the public about the use of a business name

-- Many banks will require the name to be registered before opening a business checking account
+- Many banks will require the name to be registered before opening a business bank account

 - Some vendors will request the filing to prove the business exists